01011010101/OW2-Superbots/README.md

 - Hat Trick: x2 Damage to enemies in the air.
 - Showdown: Once ultimate has been initiated, bots will randomly be launched into the air after 2-5 seconds, shoot after the message “Draw!” is displayed.<br>
   ##### Tip:
-  His Hat Trick synergizes well with Wrecking Ball's ground pound.
+  Cassidy's Hat Trick synergizes well with Wrecking Ball's ground pound.

 #### D.VA
 - Bunny Hop: Press [RELOAD] to jump around and deal damage in an area with each hop.
 Heal 25 HP per hop.